python/mypy/docs/source/config_file.rst

     This flag tells mypy that top-level packages will be based in either the current directory, or a member of the ``MYPYPATH`` environment variable or :confval:`mypy_path` config option.
-This option is only useful in conjunction with :option:`namespace_packages`.
+This option is only useful in conjunction with :confval:`namespace_packages`.
 See :ref:`Mapping file
     paths to modules <mapping-paths-to-modules>` for details.

     This option may only be set in the global section (``[mypy]``).